Ralphive/cfDestinations/README.md

 To test your application, you can run a REST API testing tool like for example Postman can call the GetByDItems and GetB1Items with the GET command.

+Note: SAP Business ByDesign doesn't expose oData services by default.
+If you want to execute the GetByDItems request you need first to expose the corresponding oData services (available inside this package at models/byd/odata folder).